-An LLC may be the better fit if your business is associated with some risks, there’s the possibility of raking in large profits, you have a large customer base, you have employees, or you’re in a position where you could benefit from certain tax structures.
+An LLC, on the other hand, may be the better fit if your business is associated with some risks, if there’s the possibility of raking in large profits, if you have a large customer base, if you have employees, or if you’re in a position where you could benefit from certain tax structures.

 How Do You Set Up a Sole Proprietorship in Oregon?

 In Oregon, you can start a sole proprietorship without filing any paperwork with the state government, unless you choose an assumed business name, need licenses and permits to operate, or will be hiring employees.
-Review the steps below to take the necessary actions, if any apply to your sole proprietorship business:
+Review the steps below to take the necessary actions.

 1. Choose a business name.